bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="On click, prevent default, decrement counter." />
 </p>

-The first thing I&apos;m going to do is just copy this entire event listener and paste it.
+<p>The first thing I&apos;m going to do is copy this entire event listener
+and paste it.
 A lot of it&apos;s the same.
-I&apos;m going to say next, instead of next, it&apos;s going to be previous to go with my previous variable here, which is getting my prev element from my HTML.
+I&apos;m going to say next, instead of next, it&apos;s going to be previous to go with my previous variable here, which is getting my prev element from my HTML.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 403. index.html, id is prev (241) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">